 Current Town Practices

-The Town’s Parks Division actively manages noxious weeds found in parks and open spaces within Castle Rock boundaries.
-Staff uses an integrated process consisting of mowing, spraying, pulling, utilization of native landscaping and biological controls.
-In the past, the Town has also asked volunteers to assist with weed management, and has also released weevils in Town parks and open spaces to feed on knapweed.
+The Town's Parks Division actively manages noxious weeds found in parks and open space lands within Castle Rock boundaries.
+Staff utilizes an integrated process consisting of mowing, spraying, pulling, utilization of native landscaping and biological controls.
+In the past, the Town has utilized volunteers to assist with weed management and has also released weevils in Town parks and open space that feed on knapweed.
+Other areas of concern include undeveloped lots or lots that have been graded in preparation for development.
+Graded land removes the top layer of soil and nutrients providing an opportunity for noxious weeds to invade.
+Other areas of concern are rights-of-way and drainage areas throughout Town.

-Municipalities such as Castle Rock, may have one of their boards or commissions, such as our Parks & Recreation Commission, meet as a Weed Advisory Board.
-The Parks and Recreation Commission was presented with this option at the January monthly meeting and Town Council provided approval by resolution on Feb.
-2, 2021 (PDF) to revise the existing commission duties to include the formation of an advisory board.
+Municipalities such as Castle Rock, may have one of their boards or commissions, such as our Parks and Recreation Commission, meet as a Weed Board in order to conduct its business without creating another board.
+The Parks and Recreation Commission was presented with this option at the January monthly meeting and Town Council provided approval by resolution on February 2, 2021 (PDF) to revise the existing Commission duties to include the formation of an Advisory Board as an auxiliary function.

 - Develop recommended integrated weed management criteria and plans for managing priority noxious weeds